Written by Donald E. Sheppard|

 You can read the translated details of Alabama's Conquest

 written by Conquistadors: Biedma, Rangel, Elvas + Inca

-NEW: DESOTO'S ALABAMA TRAIL DETAILS ON GOOGLE EARTH
+DESOTO'S TRAIL ON GOOGLE EARTH + CONQUEST CALENDARS

-DeSoto's personal secretary, Rangel, says, "On Sunday, the fourteenth of November of 1540 (on the Full Moon), the governor left Mabila (northbound according to Inca and Biedma, mapped at left), and the following Wednesday he arrived at a very good river (the Black Warrior River at today's Moundville, in photo above) ...and on Thursday they went across bad crossings and swamps (Black Warrior River's east bank; still swampy today) and found a town with corn, which was called Talicpacana..."
-R near today's Tuscaloosa on a very broad bank along the Black Warrior River.
+DeSoto's personal secretary, Rangel, says, "On Sunday, the fourteenth of November (of 1540 on the Full Moon), the governor left Mabila (northbound according to Inca and Biedma, mapped at left), and the following Wednesday he arrived at a very good river (the Black Warrior River at today's Moundville, in photo above) ...and on Thursday they went across bad crossings and swamps (of Black Warrior River's east bank; still swampy today) and found a town with corn, which was called Talicpacana..."
+7 miles southwest of today's Tuscaloosa on a very broad bank along the Black Warrior River.

-"The Christians had discovered, on the other side of the river, a town (Northport) that seemed good to them from a distance (from the east bank of Black Warrior River), and well situated, and on Sunday, the 21st of November, Vasco Gonzalez found a town, a half-league (one-and-a-quarter miles) from it which is called Mosulixa (today's Tuscaloosa), from which they had transferred all the corn to the other side of the (Black Warrior) river, and they had it in heaps, covered with mats, and the Indians were on the other side of the water, making threats..."
+Rangel continues, "The Christians had discovered, on the other side of the river, a town (today's Northport) that seemed good to them from a distance (from the south bank of Black Warrior River), and well situated, and on Sunday, the 21st of November, Vasco Gonzalez found a town, a half-league (one-and-a-quarter miles) from it which is called Mosulixa (directly across the river from Northport), from which they had transferred all the corn to the other side of the river, and they had it in heaps, covered with mats, and the Indians were on the other side of the water, making threats..."
 The army moved upriver from Talicpacana to Mosulixa, gathering food along their way over the next week.

 During that time, "A piragua (image at right) was made (Biedma says "in four days"), which was finished on the twenty-ninth of the month, and they made a large cart to carry the raft up to Mosulixa."
 Elvas says, "...transported one night..." during New Moon darkness to today's Tuscaloosa on the Black Warrior River (photo below). "...and having launched it in the water, sixty soldiers entered in it."

-DeSoto used this tactic to surprise the Natives who had watched the barge being constructed.
-The natives massed their forces on the river's west bank directly opposite the army during that week, but DeSoto fooled them by launching the barge well up river during the darkness of New Moon on the 29th of November, 1540. "...The Indians shot innumerable arrows; but this great barge landed, the Indians fled and did not wound but three of four Christians, who took the land easily and found plenty of corn."
-R ...which they plundered the day they crossed the river.
+The natives had massed their forces on the river's north bank opposite today's Tuscaloosa.
+DeSoto fooled them by constructing then launching the piragua downstream, directly below today's north shore airport.
+Rangel says, "...The (few) Indians (there) shot innumerable arrows; but this great canoe landed, the Indians fled and did not wound but three of four Christians, who took the land easily and found plenty of corn..."
+R entering Northport.

-Rangel continues (over the next five paragraphs), "The next day, Wednesday (December First, 1540), all the army went to a town that is called Zabusta (12 miles northwest of Northport, on map at right), and there (the following day) they crossed the (Sipsey) river (into Apafalaya Province) in the piragua and with some canoes (which they brought downriver from their crossing place); and they went to take lodging in another town on the other end (of Sipsey River Valley)...
-"Because up river ("were some towns well provided with maize and beans," E in photo below - they camped at one of them) they found another good town (to northward up Sipsey River Valley at today's Fayette) and took its lord, who was named Apafalaya (Ap-a-fal-a-ya), and brought him as guide and interpreter... that bank (Fayette's west side) was called the river of Apafalaya..." today's Luxapalila (Lux-a-pal-i-la) Creek.
+Rangel continues (over the next five paragraphs), "The next day, Wednesday (December 1st, 1540), all the army went to a town that is called Zabusta (12 miles northwest of Northport, on map at right), and there (the following day) they crossed the (Sipsey) river (into Apafalaya Province) in the piragua and with some canoes (pulled there by horses using the large cart); and (the next day) they went to take lodging in another town on the other end (of Sipsey River Valley)...
+"Because up river ("were some towns well provided with maize and beans," E in photo below - they camped at one of them) they found another good town (today's Fayette) and took its lord, who was named Apafalaya (Ap-a-fal-a-ya), and brought him as guide and interpreter and that bank (west of Fayette) was called the river of Apafalaya..." today's Luxapalila (Lux-a-pal-i-la) Creek.
 DeSoto's army would pillage that province's rich lands for one week.

 "I could not help laughing when I heard him say that noblemen had left the Church and the aforementioned income in order to go to look for this life at the sound of the words of DeSoto.
 Because I knew Soto very well, and although he was a man of words, I did not believe that he would be able with such sweet talk or cunning to delude such persons.
 What did such a man wish, from an unfamiliar and unknown land?
 Nor did the Captain who led him know more of it than Juan Ponce de Leon and the licenciado Lucas Vazquez de Ayllon and Panfilo de Narvaez, and others more skillful than Hernando de Soto, had been lost in it.
 And those who follow such guides go from some necessity, since they find places where they could settle or rest, and little by little penetrate and understand and find out all about the land.
 But let us go on; small is the hardship of this nobleman compared to those who die, if they do not win salvation."
 R

-"When our men came in sight of the village they saw in front of it a squadron of more than fifteen hundred warriors, who came out to meet the Castilians as soon as they appeared.
+Inca continues, "When our men came in sight of the village they saw in front of it a squadron of more than fifteen hundred warriors, who came out to meet the Castilians as soon as they appeared.
 They skirmished with them, and having made some show of defense they withdrew to the (opposite side of the) river, abandoning the village, from which they had taken their property, women, and children (across to today's Florence, clearly visible from Muscle Shoal's river bluff).
-They had decided not to fight a pitched battle with the Spaniards but to oppose their crossing the river, which because it carried a great deal of water, was very deep, and had high and steep banks...
+They had decided not to fight a pitched battle with the Spaniards but to oppose their crossing the river... because it carried a great deal of water, was very deep, and had high and steep banks. (image below)

-"Those in the first bark jumped ashore (enguaging the natives)...
-Those in the second bark, as they found the landing place free of the enemy, came ashore more easily and without any danger and ran to help their companions who were fighting on the plain (of today's Florence).
+"Those in the first bark jumped ashore (engaging the natives)...
+Those in the second bark, as they found the landing place free of the enemy, came ashore more easily and without any danger and ran to help their companions who were fighting on the plain.
 The governor went across on the second trip...

-"And the Governor advanced with some on horseback (through Florence and up Shoal Creek, pictured at right, into Tennessee), and they (with DeSoto) arrived very late at night at the town of the lord..."
-R Lawrenceburg, Tennessee, 40 miles from the Tennessee River crossing place.
-DeSoto's mounted Thirty Lancers covered that same distance in Florida during a similar phase of the moon. "...and all the people were gone.
-The next day Baltasar de Gallegos arrived with the thirty (horsemen) who went with him (still ahead of the army).
-They were (all) there in Chicasa that Christmas (once the entire army trickled into Lawrenceburg)."
+"And the Governor advanced with some on horseback (up Shoal Creek, pictured at right, into Tennessee), and they (with DeSoto) arrived very late at night at the town of the lord..."
+R Chicasa, at Lawrenceburg, Tennessee, 30 miles from his Tennessee River crossing place.
+DeSoto's Thirty Lancers had ridden 50 miles in Florida during a similar moon phase "...and all the people were gone.
+The next day Baltasar de Gallegos arrived with the thirty (horsemen) who went with him.
+They were (all) there in Chicasa that Christmas (once the entire army arrived)."
 R

-DeSoto's isolation of his army, above the Tennessee River, precluded any thought of their escape back to the waiting ships at Mobile Bay.
-That river flows north from there, into what DeSoto believed was the Pacific Ocean on the north shore of this "Island of Florida."
-Isolation of the army beyond the center of this island would encourage them to march northward at springtime.
-DeSoto's calculation was correct: none of his army would leave.
-They would winter at Lawrenceburg for four months; the ships would be back in Cuba by then.
+DeSoto's isolation of his army above the Tennessee River (satellite photo at left) precluded any thought of their escape back to his ships at Mobile Bay.
+The Tennessee River flows west then north from there, into what DeSoto was looking for: the ocean on the north shore of this "Island of Florida."
+Isolation of his army beyond what they believed was the center of this island would encourage them to march north at springtime.
+None of his men attempted escape during their four month wintering in Southern Tennessee.
+The ships would be back in Cuba by then.

-Historians have failed to track DeSoto to and across the Tennessee River.
-They supposed that DeSoto crossed the Tombigbee River to westward then wintered in today's Mississippi.
-The Upper Tombigbee River may have been large at that time, almost a lake, but it does not have the high bluffs or strong currents described there.
-Besides, DeSoto wanted to move well north to isolate his men from his ships; the Tombigbee flows into Mobile Bay where his ships were.
-Had DeSoto needed only food and shelter that winter he would have halted his army along the south flowing Black Warrior or Sipsey Rivers, given that accomodations were plentiful at both places.
-DeSoto chose to move his army across the Tennessee River, isolating them from escape inside North America that winter.
+Others have failed to track DeSoto to and across the Tennessee River.
+They supposed that DeSoto crossed the Tombigbee River northwest of Mabila then wintered in today's Mississippi.
+The Upper Tombigbee River may have been large at that time, almost like a lake, but it does not have the high bluffs or strong currents described by Inca at the crossing.
+Besides, DeSoto wanted to move his army well north to isolate them from his ships at Mobile Bay, which the Tombigbee River flows into.
+Had DeSoto needed only food and shelter that winter he would have halted his army along the Black Warrior or Sipsey Rivers, given that plentiful foods and quarters were reported at both before the winter snows began.